mali5820k/Cobralyth/README.md

 ## MECC Memory Model Direction

-MECC (**Memory-Explicit Control and Cleanup**) is Clyth's planned deterministic memory-management model.
+MECC (**Managed Entanglement for Collapsible Collections**) is Clyth's planned deterministic memory-management model.

 MECC explores a middle ground between fully manual allocation management and runtime-driven memory systems.
 The goal is to preserve predictable ownership behavior while reducing the amount of repetitive lifetime management required in larger systems.